-Roofing including Roof Space Repair Category 2 Notes There is moss growth on the roof tiles and the tiles are weathered.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including Roof Space Repair Category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The soffits to the tile verges may contain asbestos based materials.
-See information on asbestos in the limitations of inspection section above.
-The original attic insulation is of a granular style.
-This is a possible fire hazard and should be removed.
-This material may also contain asbestos and any work may need to be undertaken by specialist contractors.
+There is a hidden valley which will require regular maintenance and monitoring as it can fail at any point without notice.
+Staining which appears consistent with condensation is evident within the roof space.
+This can often be alleviated by improving ventilation.
+Insulation has been applied to both the joists and rafters which is not standard building practice.
+A roofing contractor can advise further.
+The soffits to the roof eaves verges may contain asbestos based materials.
+See information on Asbestos in the limitations of inspection section above.
+There is missing verge and ridge pointing.
+There is some moss growth to roof pitches.